The A-Z of Mindful Drinking Obstacles

 The solution: This is temporary and will improve in time.
 As with lots of the other initial negatives, the longer you are alcohol-free or have made significant changes to your drinking, the sweeter the awards will be after a few months.
 Eat lots of nutritional foods, drink lots of water and take it easy.
 Exercise is also a great way of feeling more energised, but if the thought of a workout is too exhausting then get walking for half an hour a day or try some yoga.

 The problem: Lots of uncomfortable feelings and emotions are rising to the surface that have seemed dormant for some time – or that you weren’t aware of in the first place.

 The solution: Drinking is the go-to coping mechanism for dealing with uncomfortable feelings and emotions.
 Whether we’re drinking to cover up deep-rooted trauma, or blurring out some heartbreak, those feelings aren’t being fully acknowledged and will remain masked until self-medication stops or slows down.
 Talk to a medical professional if the feelings are overwhelming and your mental health is at risk.
-Otherwise, talk to someone close to you, or a therapist, or use our private groups to vent and to allow yourself to sit with those feelings to move forward.
+Otherwise, talk to someone close to you, or a therapist, or connect with others to vent and to allow yourself to sit with those feelings to move forward.

 The problem: Feeling good.
 You might feel like everything is pointless now that you’re not drinking as much, and that it’s impossible to have fun or feel good without it.

 The solution: It’s perfectly normal to feel uncertain of how to feel good when you’ve relied on drinking as a shortcut and personal reward system for so long.
 Focus on what feels pleasurable to you and treat yourself.
 After a time, you’ll probably notice a shift in what you thought you enjoyed whilst drinking heavily.
 Many people report discovering new or forgotten hobbies, interests, and skills that provide so much more satisfaction than a raging hangover.